adamsilver/fdpb/03-Book-A-Flight.md

 In this case though, the entire screen is about choosing a flight.
 Hiding the choices behind a menu is both unnecessary and constraining.
 There is quite a lot of information to store inside the label.
 This is another benefit of using radio buttons as opposed to select boxes.
 We can format a number of elements inside the label giving us flexibility to indicate price and time differences.

+Showing the options makes the flight times and prices easy to compare against themselves.

 ## Choosing a seat

 Next, the user needs to choose a seat.
 If more than one passenger is travelling, they'll be able to select more than one seat.
 In this case we'll want to use checkboxes to represent each seat.